basilmalayamma/graphics-with-modern-opengl/README.md

 	* They are global to the shader.
 Where as normal variables in shader will be run for each vertices.
 =============================================================================================================================

-Section 13: Interpolation, Indexed Draws and projections.
+Interpolation, Indexed Draws and projections.
 --------------------------------------------------------

 * Interpolation: